-We rely completely upon other parties for many important stages of our drug development programs, including:
+We rely completely upon third parties for many important stages of our drug development programs, including:

-- discovery of proteins that cause or enable biological reactions necessary for the progression of the disease or disorder, called enzyme targets; - execution of preclinical studies and late-stage development for our compounds and drug candidates; and - manufacturing, sales, marketing and distribution of our drug candidates.
+- discovery of enzyme targets; - execution of preclinical studies and initial clinical trials for our compounds; - design and execution of late-stage clinical trials for our drug candidates; - development of our drug candidates; - obtaining regulatory approval for our drug candidates; - manufacturing of our drug candidates; and - sales, marketing and distribution of our drug candidates.

 Our failure to engage in successful collaborations at any one of these stages would greatly impact our business.
-For example, if we do not license enzyme targets from academic institutions or from other biotechnology companies on acceptable terms, our product development efforts would suffer.
+For example, if we were unable to license enzyme targets from academic institutions or other biotechnology companies on acceptable terms, our product development efforts would be hampered.
 Similarly, if the contract research organizations that conduct our initial clinical trials breached their obligations to us, this would delay or prevent the development of our drug candidates.

 Even more critical to our success is our ability to enter into successful collaborations for the late-stage clinical development, regulatory approval, manufacture, marketing, sales and distribution of our drug candidates.
-Our strategy is to rely upon other parties for all of these steps so that we can focus exclusively on the key areas of our expertise.
-This heavy reliance upon third parties for these critical functions presents several risks, including:
+Our strategy is to rely upon third parties for all of these steps so that we can focus exclusively on structure-based drug design, our core area of expertise.
+This heavy reliance upon third-parties for these critical functions presents several risks, including:

-- these contracts may expire or the other parties to the contract may terminate them, as was the case with our Torii Pharmaceutical Co., Ltd. contract; - our partners may choose to pursue alternative technologies, including those of our competitors; - we may have disputes with a partner that could lead to litigation or arbitration; - our partners may not devote sufficient capital or resources towards our drug candidates; and - our partners may not comply with applicable government regulatory requirements.
+- these third-party contracts may expire or be unilaterally terminated, as was the case with our Torii Pharmaceutical Co., Ltd. contract; - our collaborative partners may choose to pursue alternative technologies, including those of our competitors;

+- we may have disputes with a partner that could lead to litigation or arbitration; - our partners may not devote sufficient capital or resources towards our drug candidates; and - our partners may not comply with applicable government regulatory requirements.

-Any problems encountered with our partners could delay or prevent the development of our compounds, which would severely affect our business, because if our compounds do not reach the market in a timely manner, or at all, we will experience a significant decrease in milestone payments received by us and may never receive any royalty payments.
+Any problems encountered with our third-party partners could delay or prevent the development of our compounds, which would severely affect our business.